predefine/pipewire-stub/README.md

 # Pipewire stub
-small pipewire stub for telegram-desktop which allows use it without real pipewire
+small pipewire stub which allows use some software without real pipewire

 ## Tested with:
 telegram-desktop